jiricodes/nss-cloud/docs/report.md

 - check if nextcoud mitigades e.g. upload interrupts / session resumption etc (I'd assume so since basic HTTPS config generally supports this on lower levels)

 ### 6.2 Latency is zero
+If the personal cloud is in local network latency should be very small.
+Even if the latency isn't small, the application itself doesn't really care about latency as there are no latency critical parts.
+Any extreme cases can be handled by the networking protocols, such as HTTPS.
 - personal network (local), we do not care so much about the latency
 - may be considered for self hosting somewhere and implementing e.g. WebRTC based audio/video chat